microsoft/vscode-docs/docs/setup/enterprise.md

 ## Set up VS Code with preinstalled extensions

-You can automatically preinstall (bootstrap) extensions for users when they launch VS Code.
+You can set up VS Code with a set of preinstalled extensions (*bootstrap*).
 This functionality is useful in cases where you prepare a machine image, virtual machine, or cloud workstation where VS Code is preinstalled and specific extensions are immediately available for users.

 > [!NOTE]
 > Support for preinstalling extensions is currently only available on Windows.